Your guide to comparing broadband, TV & phone bundles

 If you’ve been shopping around for a new provider in an effort to save money one of the best options is to choose a broadband and TV bundle.
 At the high end you’ll find unlimited downloads and all the sport and film channels you’d ever want, but if you're looking to save by getting the basics and combining your bills into one service, then TV and broadband deals can still be the best way forward.

 What are TV and broadband packages?

 A broadband and TV package does what it says on the tin: your internet and television services (and usually your landline) are handled by one company on one convenient bill.

-The great thing about them is you simply pay one monthly price for these broadband and TV deals, so it streamlines the setup process and generally works out cheaper and easier in the long run.
+The great thing is you simply pay one monthly price for these broadband and TV deals, so it streamlines the setup process and generally works out cheaper and easier in the long run.
 On top of that, there is a single point of enquiry if you need to talk to either customer services or tech support.

 While you compare the deals and offers here, you may well see ISPs saying some services are 'free' - but what this really means is that they’re bundled with the other products under one price.
 The price is invariably factored in to the package somewhere, so be sure to read the small print.

 Save money with cheap TV and broadband

-Cheap broadband and TV packages can provide real value, but even then before you sign up for one make sure you’re really getting what you need – as well as real value.
+Cheap broadband and TV packages can provide real value, but even then before you buy make sure you’re really getting what you need – as well as real value.
 For example, with Freeview now offering a multitude of channels, is that bottom end Sky or virgin TV package really offering you extra channels you’ll actually watch?

 On the broadband side, be sure that you’ll be getting a fast enough connection and a high enough monthly download allowance.